SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex2/README.md

 ## Exercise 2.4 - Add Approver Form with Sales Order Items Table

-You will now add the Approval Form with Sales Order Items Table to the Process.
+You will now add the Approval Form to the process with Sales Order Header and Items details.

 1. In the Process Builder, select the **+** under the Action and choose **Approvals > Blank Approval**.